Getting Real About Travel Bloggers Who Get on My Nerves

 • Their culinary recommendations often revolve around the same handful of Egyptian dishes, neglecting the rich variety of local cuisine in favor of fast-food favorites.

 • Furthermore, they unwittingly propagate widespread misconceptions about Egypt, driving my original inspiration to expose these disingenuous travel bloggers.
-The modern myths they perpetuate are so many they deserve their own dedicated post, which I’ll delve into after this.
+The modern myths they perpetuate are so many they deserve their own dedicated post.

 Transparency in advertising is crucial; there’s nothing wrong with it as long as it’s transparent.
 What’s becoming increasingly intolerable, however, is the way these blogs hijack our time.
 Their adept SEO tactics and enticing introductory snippets in Google searches lure us in, only for us to discover that we’ve squandered precious minutes of our lives on yet another vacuous piece of content.
 However, I am sure that one day google will find a way to weed out the time wasters.

-Occasionally, we encounter a different breed of blogger—the ones who choose to stay at Mara House and experience our curated packages in Cairo, Luxor, and Nile Cruises to Aswan.
-They certainly craft more engaging blogs about their “independent” adventures in Egypt, however, a photograph or two of Mara House and a nod to the invaluable guidance provided by our team would certainly be a thoughtful gesture.
+Every so often, we meet bloggers who stay at Mara House and enjoy our curated packages in Cairo, Luxor, Luxor/Aswan and Nile Cruises to Aswan.
+While they often share engaging stories of their independent adventures, including a photo or mention of Mara House and the guidance our team provides would be a lovely way to acknowledge the experience